 For questions regarding the annual fire and life safety inspection program, contact (909) 395-2029.

 Plan submittals are required for all new buildings and for changes to existing buildings.
 The Ontario Fire Department reviews these plans to help ensure that the applicable codes, ordinances, and standards are being followed, and to prevent hazards.

-New plans may be submitted to the Fire Department Counter located at 303 East “B” Street, which is now a part of the “one-stop shop” concept that allows our customers to have all their plan check needs to be met at one location.
-When submitting plans to the Fire Permit counter, please bring three (3) complete sets of drawings and three (3) copies of any other supplemental information.
-Plan check and permit fees are based on contract valuation and are payable at the time of submittal.
-Please let the Permit Technician know your timelines for the project.
-If the projected turnaround time is outside of your timeline, please let our staff know and inquire about our expedited plan check program, or see the link on this page below.
+Plan submittals may be submitted to the Ontario Fire Department Permit Counter located at 303 East “B” Street, which is part of the “one-stop shop” concept that allows our customers to have all their plan check needs met at one location.
+When submitting plans, provide (3) complete sets of drawings and (3) copies of any other supplemental information.
+Plan check and permit fees are payable at the time of submittal.
+Please let the Permit Technician know your timeline for the project.
+The turn-around time for most plan checks is within 14 days (excludes weekends and holidays).
+If the projected turnaround time is outside of your timeline, we offer an expedite plan check for an additional fee.
+The turn-around time for an expedited plan check is within 5 days (excludes weekends and holidays).

-Plans that are submitted directly to the fire permit counter include underground fire protection water mains, fire sprinkler systems, fire alarm systems, pre-engineered fire protection systems, high piled storage, and hazardous materials.
-All other plans are submitted to the Building Department and are automatically routed to the Fire Department.
+Plans that are submitted directly to the Fire Permit Counter include, underground fire protection water mains, fire sprinkler systems, fire alarm systems, pre-engineered fire protection systems, high pile storage, and hazardous materials.
+All other plans are submitted to the Ontario Building Department and are automatically routed to the Ontario Fire Department.